API Documentation comes in a variety of forms. You can find it in

 That said, these docs are incredibly boring.

-Yes, they tell you how to use the API but they don’t tell you why you should case.
+Yes, they tell you how to use the API but they don’t tell you why you should care.
 They don’t have any color or opinion woven throughout them to make a case for or against any particular approach.
 Since this is targeted at the developers building on your API, that may be okay but here’s the problem: The API provider is probably the expert in the space and definitely the expert on their API.
 Therefore, they should give us tips and suggestions on how to be successful instead of hoping we figure it out.

 The storytelling style is much less common but incredibly powerful because it speaks to the overarching problem in a relatable way.
 Outside of technology, we call these myths, legends, and parables and they’re a fast and easy way to express complex concepts quickly.
 When I say the Good Samaritan, mention Icarus, or talk about Crying Wolf, the vast majority of people will understand what I mean.